- What are infections and who is at risk?

 In the process of killing the cancer cells, the blood-forming stem cells of the patient’s normal bone marrow are also killed.
 Because of this, stem cells (either from the blood or bone marrow) are removed from the patient and saved before the high-dose chemo is given.
 Or, stem cells may be taken from a donor or banked umbilical cord blood.
 Once the cancer cells are killed, the saved or donated stem cells are given to the patient so that blood cells can be made and the immune system rebuilt.

-High-dose chemo is sometimes used with TBI for transplants.
-This causes more severe neutropenia that lasts for a longer time.
+High-dose chemo used with TBI causes more severe immune weakness that lasts for a longer time.
 It can also damage the skin and mucous membranes and make them less able to keep germs out of the body.

-Patients who get stem cells from other people may also need medicine to keep them from rejecting the stem cells.
-These medicines further suppress the immune system.
-For more information on transplants, see our document called Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants).
+For more information on these types of transplants, see our document called Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants).